paketo-buildpacks/rfcs/text/dotnet-core/0005-simplify-runtime-dependency.md

 The ASP.NET buildpack should be archived.

 A new buildpack should be created, called .NET Core ASP.NET Runtime (`dotnet-core-aspnet-runtime`).
-This mimics the name of the as it is provided by Microsoft.
+This mimics the name of the dependency as it is provided by Microsoft.
 This buildpack should `provide` `dotnet-core-aspnet-runtime`.
 If `BP_DOTNET_FRAMEWORK_VERSION` is set, it should require `dotnet-core-aspnet-runtime` with that version.
 Otherwise, it should require